 This Quarterly Report on Form 10-Q contains various forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Such statements are based on management's current beliefs and assumptions, as well as information currently available to management.
 When used in this document, the words "anticipate", "estimate", "expect", "forecast", "will", "would", "may", "plan," "believe", "intend" and similar expressions are intended to identify forward-looking statements.
 Although Nicholas Financial, Inc., including its subsidiaries (collectively, the "Company," "we", "us", or "our") believes that the expectations reflected or implied in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to be correct.
 As a result, actual results could differ materially from those indicated in these forwardlooking statements.
-Forward-looking statements in this Quarterly Report may include, without limitation statements about (1) the expected benefits, costs and timing of the Company's restructuring and change in operating strategy, including its servicing arrangement with Westlake Portfolio Management, LLC (collectively with its affiliate Westlake Capital Finance, LLC, "Westlake") (including without limitation the servicing fees, classified as administrative costs), its loan agreement with Westlake (including without limitation anticipated interest payments thereunder), and its restructuring activities; (2) the availability and use of excess capital (including by acquiring loan portfolios or businesses or by investing outside of the Company's traditional business); (3) the continuing impact of COVID-19 on our customers and our business, (4) projections of revenue, income, and other items relating to our financial position and results of operations, (5) statements of our plans, objectives, strategies, goals and intentions, (6) statements regarding the capabilities, capacities, market position and expected development of our business operations, and (7) statements of expected industry and general economic trends.
+Forward-looking statements in this Quarterly Report may include, without limitation statements about (1) the closing of the transaction contemplated by the Purchase Agreement with Westlake Financial; (2) the approval by the Court of the settlement of the litigation involving Mr. Jeremiah Gross; (3) the expected benefits, costs and timing of the Company's restructuring and change in operating strategy, including its servicing arrangement with Westlake Portfolio Management, LLC (collectively with its affiliate Westlake Capital Finance, LLC, "Westlake") (including without limitation the servicing fees, classified as administrative costs), its loan agreement with Westlake (the "WL Loan agreement") (including without limitation anticipated interest payments thereunder), and its restructuring activities; (4) the availability and use of excess capital (including by acquiring loan portfolios or businesses or by investing outside of the Company's traditional business); (5) the continuing impact of COVID-19 on our customers and our business after the termination of curtailment of government programs aimed at ameliorating such impact, (6) projections of revenue, income, and other items relating to our financial position and results of operations, (7) statements of our plans, objectives, strategies, goals and intentions, (8) statements regarding the capabilities, capacities, market position and expected development of our business operations, and (9) statements of expected industry and general economic trends.
 These statements are subject to certain risks, uncertainties and assumptions that may cause results to differ materially from those expressed or implied in forward-looking statements, including without limitation: